Efficient kernel-based variable selection with sparsistency: Asymptotic sparsistency

-\end{theorem} Theorem \ref{thm3} shows that the selected active set can exactly recover the true active set with probability tending to 1.
+Theorem \ref{thm3} shows that the selected active set can exactly recover the true active set with probability tending to 1.
 This result is particularly interesting given the fact that it is established for any RKHS with different kernel functions.
-A direct application of the proposed algorithm and Theorem \ref{thm3} is to conduct nonparametric variable selection with sparsistency (Li et al., 2012, \cite{LiR2012}; He et al., 2013, \cite{Hexm2013}; Yang et al., 2016, \cite{YangL2016}).
-If no prior knowledge about the true regression function is available, the proposed algorithm can be applied with a RKHS associated with the Gaussian kernel.
+A direct application of the proposed method and Theorem \ref{thm3} is to conduct nonparametric sparse learning with sparsistency {\cite{Szekely2007, Hexm2013, YangL2016}}.
+If no prior knowledge about the true regression function is available, the proposed method can be applied with a RKHS associated with the Gaussian kernel.
 Asymptotic sparsistency can be established following Theorem \ref{thm3} provided that $f^*$ is contained in the RKHS associated with the Gaussian kernel.
-This RKHS is fairly large as the Gaussian kernel is known to be universal in the sense that any continuous function can be well approximated by some function in the induced RKHS under the infinity norm (Steinwart, 2005, \cite{Steinwart2005}).
+This RKHS is fairly large as the Gaussian kernel is known to be universal in the sense that any continuous function can be well approximated by some function in the induced RKHS under the infinity norm \cite{Steinwart2008}.
+The above theoretical results can be further refined when $f^*$ belongs to some specific RKHS, and {some theoretical examples are provided in Section \ref{theoreticalexample:1}}.